solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor-frontend.md

 ## Lab

-Let’s practice this together by building a frontend for the Counter program from last lesson.
+Let's practice this together by building a frontend for the Counter program from last lesson.
 As a reminder, the Counter program has two instructions:

 - `initialize` - initializes a new `Counter` account and sets the `count` to `0`